daanzu/kaldi_ag_training/README.md

     * `--num-utts-subset 3000` : You may need this parameter to prevent an error at the beginning of nnet training if your training data contains many short (command-like) utterances.
 (3000 is a perhaps overly careful suggestion; 300 is the default value.)

 * I decided to try to treat the docker image as evergreen, and keep the things liable to change a lot like scripts in the git repo instead.

+* The format of the training dataset input `.tsv` file is of tab-separated-values fields as follows: `wav_filename ignored ignored ignored text_transcript`

 ## Related Repositories